openmcp-project/control-plane-operator/CONTRIBUTING.md

 * We use GitHub issues to track bugs and enhancement requests.

 * Please provide as much context as possible when you open an issue.
 The information you provide must be comprehensive enough to reproduce that issue for the assignee.

+## Creating a new release

+Create a new PR with the following changes:

+1. Modify the `VERSION` file
+2. Run `make helm-chart`
+3. After your PR is approved and merged, a new version of the image and helm chart will automatically be build and published